National Cooperative Highway Research Program

 The NCHRP is administered by the Transportation Research Board (TRB) and sponsored by the member departments (i.e., individual state departments of transportation) of the American Association of State Highway and Transportation Officials (AASHTO), in cooperation with the Federal Highway Administration (FHWA).
 Individual projects are conducted by contractors with oversight provided by volunteer panels of expert stakeholders.

-NCHRP announces its FY 2015 projects; requests for proposals are expected to be released starting in August 2014.
+NCHRP announces its FY 2015 projects; current requests for proposals can be found on our RFP page.

 NCHRP's 2013 Summary of Progress highlights the more than 161 projects completed in 2013 and includes a listing of the more than 2,800 other projects undertaken by the program since 1962.
 The Summary of Progress also presents detailed information about the operation of NCHRP through the Standing Committee on Research of the American Association of State Highway and Transportation Officials.